Matematikoi/query-generator/README.md

 ```bash
 pixi run main filter-synthetic -c params_config/filter_synthetic/filter_tpcds_dev.toml
 ```
+[For more details
+check the full documentation here](./docs/endpoints/filter.md)

 The result will filter the queries according to two methods:
 1. Filter empty queries (no tuples returned)
 1. Sample according to the tuple output size using equi-width bins.